-The Matrix42 Cloud Costs data provider comes along with the Cloud Expense Management add-on.
-You can purchase and download it from Marketplace.
-It needs to be installed and configured to be able to import data from your cloud provider.
+The Matrix42 Cloud Costs data provider comes as an add-on and can be downloaded from the Extension Gallery.
+It needs to be configured to be able to import data from your cloud provider.

 Public Cloud Provider: The web resource where you have a contract with subscriptions to use PaaS or IaaS.
 The provider may be Microsoft, Amazon or Google.